nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.
 <br><br>

-**Use case: Matching a clothing item**
+**Use case: Matching a garment**

 **MSS**

+1. User requests to list all garments
+2. NuFash shows a list of garments
-1. User specifies a garment they would like to match
+3. User specifies a garment they would like to match
-2. NuFash shows a list of garments that match the specified garments Use case ends.
+4. NuFash shows a list of garments that match the specified garments Use case ends.

 **Extensions**